Hyndmes History, Family Crest & Coats of Arms

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hyndmes has been recorded under many different variations, including Hines, Hine, Hyne, Hynes and others.

 Early Notables of the Hyndmes family (pre 1700)

 Notables of this surname at this time include: William Hine (1687-1730), English organist and composer, born at Brightwell, Oxfordshire, in 1687.
 He was chorister of Magdalen College, Oxford, in 1694, and clerk in 1705.
 "In 1711 or 1712 Hine became organist of Gloucester Cathedral, and shortly afterwards married Alicia, the daughter of...

 Some of the Hyndmes family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Hyndmes family to the New World and Oceana
+Migration of the Hyndmes family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Hyndmes or a variant listed above: Thomas and Anthony Hine settled in Virginia in 1653; James Hines settled in Boston in 1716; Jane Hine settled in New England in 1769; James, Jane, Michael, Patrick and William Hines all arrived in Philadelphia between 1840 and 1860.
 In Newfoundland, Philip Hines settled at Holyrood Head in 1801.